AlejoAcelas/ARENA_2.0_Exhibit/README.md

 This is a frozen copy of the ARENA 2.0 GitHub repo containing the exercises we completed (my pair for the day and me) as part of the in-person version of the [ARENA program](https://www.arena.education/).
+The code we contributed can be found in the `answers.py` within the exercises folder for each chapter.
 The solutions for some days of the curriculum are missing as I wasn't dilligent enough committing our progress every day.

 # Description of the Curriculum